madhumurthy16/rg-landing-page/README.md

 Clone the repository to your local machine.

-Navigate into your App directory on your machine using the command: <span style="color:#fafafa">cd my-app</span>.
+Navigate into your App directory on your machine using the command: **cd my-app**

-Install dependencies by using the <span style="color:#fafafa">npm install</span> command in the terminal.
+Install dependencies by using the **npm install** command in the terminal.

-Run the command <span style="color:#fafafa">npm start</span>.
+Run the command **npm start**.
 Runs the app in development mode.

 Open http://localhost:3000 to view it in the browser.